seantarogers/ReusableReact/README.md

 ## To run application

-1. Install the packages
+ * Install the packages
 ```javascript
 npm install
 ```
-1. Run the UI
+ * Run the UI
 ```javascript
 webpack-dev-server --history-api-fallback
 ```
-1. Run the API via visual studio IIS express
+ * Run the API via IIS express in Visual Studio